Mounika4406/packet-tracer-simulator/README.md

 These screenshots show the simulator working as expected for different network conditions.
 “To switch scenarios, copy the configuration files from the desired scenario folder into the configs/ directory before running the application.”
+The application runs locally using Node.js.
+Docker was not required as part of the assignment.”